 In-Development Regulations, Standards, and Guidance Material: External consultation on the JARUS SORA Version 2.0 took place in June-August 2018.
 Following comment adjudication, the document is targeted for completion in 2019.
 EUROCAE WG 105 is currently evaluating industry standards to support SORA objectives.
+NFPA® 2400, targeted for release in mid-November 2018, calls for risk assessment on an operational basis.